RebecaRG/Star-Wars-Starships-Explorer/README.md

 4. **Launch** the app with `ng serve`.
 5. **Visit** `http://localhost:4200` to start exploring.

+## Unit Testing with Jasmine & Karma 🛠️🛰️

+Our application's resilience and functionality are ensured through unit tests for key components, facilitated by Jasmine and Karma.
+To embark on the testing journey, simply execute `ng test`.

+🔑**Login Tests**:
+  - Validates initial form state with empty fields.
+  - Verifies successful login with valid credentials.
+  - Asserts validation for empty or incorrect inputs.

+📝**Register Tests**:
+  - Tests valid form submission and navigation.
+  - Displays error message upon registration failure.

+🕹️**Navbar Tests**:
+  - Confirms navigation links to Home and Starships pages.
+  - Ensures the presence of `router-outlet` for component rendering.

+Leverage these tests to ensure the Star Wars Starships Explorer operates at the zenith of its capabilities.
+We welcome your contributions to enhance this cosmic journey!

 ## License 📄

 Distributed under the MIT License.
 It allows for free use, modification, and distribution of the software.